Jakob37/jakobwillforss.com/content/post/2020-10-11-using-the-github-interface.en.md

 ![New repo done](/post/2020-10-11-using-the-github-interface.en_files/4_new_repo_done.png)

-**Exercise:** Create a GitHub account (if you not already have one) and then create a new repository.
+**Exercise 1:** Create a GitHub account (if you not already have one) and then create a new repository.

 # Using a repository